 The Cycle Route is part of the Council's city-wide strategy to tackle congestion by promoting alternatives.
 In Edinburgh, there are thousands of people keen to leave their car at home and cycle instead.
 All it takes is a viable alternative: safe and efficient.

-Roseburn Terrace improved junction
+Roseburn Terrace traffic modelling

 Cycle Route efficiency